ZeWang42/Swarmchestrate-Decentralised-Auto-Scaling/istio-installation/README.md

 # Istio installation

-One can install istio by running through all 6 scripts one by one, their details are introduced below.
+The following steps will install Istio in ambient mode.
+For a quick setup, one can install istio by running through all 6 scripts one by one.

 ## Step 1: download Istio